matt-seb-ho/arc_memo/readme.md

 We are currently working on (1) additional annotations for these puzzles and (2) an automated pipeline to convert individual concepts into helper puzzles.
 The goal here is to simulate the end-to-end setting of learning concepts from helper puzzles -> reusing the concept to solve target puzzles.
 This in-progress dataset would enable future work in measuring model abilities to extract salient concepts from puzzles, with and without distractors.

+We are continuing to improve and clean the puzzle generation pipeline, but it is currently functional and documented on this [branch](https://github.com/matt-seb-ho/arc_memo/tree/update_data).